-This claim seeks compensation from the Sheriff's Department for property damage paid to its insured following an automobile accident with a Sheriff's vehicle.

-The Claims Board approved settlement of this matter in the amount of \$23,584.12.
+This claim seeks compensation from the Sheriff's Department for property damage paid to its insured following an automobile accident with a Sheriff's vehicle; settlement is recommended in the amount of \$23,584.12.

 d.
 Frank Martinez v.
-County of Los Angeles, et al. United States District Court Case No. CV 13-03825
+County of Los Angeles, et al. United States District Court Case No. CV 13-03825 e.
+Maria Esther Cuevas, et al. v.
+County of Los Angeles, et al. Los Angeles Superior Court Case No. BC 506 867

-This lawsuit concerns allegations of excessive force by Sheriff's Deputies.

-The Claims Board recommended to the Board of Supervisors the settlement of this matter in the amount of \$190,000.
+This lawsuit concerns allegations of excessive force by Sheriff's Deputies; settlement is recommended in the amount of \$190,000.